+Will Molybdenum Combine with Other Elements?
 Molybdenum.
 As shown in Table 2, the melting temperature of molybdenum is 695 degrees below that of tantalum.
 Because of its high melting point and relative abundance in the United States, it was the first of the refractory metals considered in this country for high-temperature structural applications.
-The primary use of molybdenum had been as […]
+The primary […]

+How Do We Use Molybdenum?
 Molybdenum, whose chemical symbol is Mo, was first recognized as an element in 1778.
-Until at time, the mineral molybdenite—the most important source of molybdenum—was believed be a lead mineral because of its metallic gray color, greasy feel, and softness.
-In the late 19th century, French metallurgists discovered that molybdenum, when alloyed with steel in […]
+Until that time, the mineral molybdenite—the most important source of molybdenum—was believed to be a lead mineral because of its metallic gray color, greasy feel, and softness.
+In the late 19th century, French metallurgists discovered that […]

-High tech metals are called refractory metals in scientific terms, with a high melting point of 3500 degrees C. Tungsten, molybdenum, tantalum and niobium are refractory metals.
-The characteristics of these materials are not only high melting point, but also difficult to mine and process.
-Special process beyond traditional metallurgical method is required.
-Stanford Advanced […]
+Why Is Molybdenum a Good Conductor of Electricity?
+High tech metals are called refractory metals in scientific terms, with a high melting point of 3500 degrees C. Tungsten, molybdenum, tantalum, and niobium are refractory metals.
+The characteristics of these materials are not only high melting point but also difficult to mine and process.
+A special […]

 Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.